Sitar family murders: Events

 In the early morning of January 29, Hreczkosy used an axe and a large knife to slay the Sitar family, likely starting with Frank, the eldest of the children, who slept next to Tom in the loft of the house.
 All of the victims were attacked while sleeping in their beds, having their heads hacked at using the axe.
 Hreczkosy then set the house on fire, and boarded the door shut with large pieces of wood before fleeing into the forest.
 The crime was discovered not long after when John Sitar, Martin's brother and neighbour noticed the house in flames, and with the help of two other neighbours, used axes to hack away at the door before dragging Paul, Jennie, and Josephine from the house.
 All of them were badly burnt and wounded, with Josephine dying within minutes, and Jennie dying an hour later.
 Paul, the youngest, remained in a semi-conscious state and was taken to the St. Boniface Hospital in Winnipeg.
 Tom was initially believed to have also died in the fire, but this was found to be incorrect when only four more bodies were found in the ruins.
 Soon after, a train from Winnipeg was sent carrying a RCMP posse to search for the killer, later narrowing their search to looking for Tom.
 Tom evaded capture for five days during subzero weather, causing speculation that he may have died from the elements.
-During the search, another man called Waswe Terwerdochlly by the Montreal Gazette, was held in connection the murders, although his relation to the family wasn't elaborated on.
+During the search, another man called Waswe Terwerdochlly by the Montreal Gazette, was held in connection the murders, although his relation to the family was not elaborated on.
 On February 2, Hreczkosy was discovered 18 km west of Elma in a locality known as Contour.